Disulfur dioxide: Formation

 Disulfur dioxide is also produced upon a microwave discharge in sulfur dioxide diluted in helium.
 At a pressure of 0.1 mmHg, five percent of the result is S_{2}O_{2}.

 Disulfur dioxide is formed transiently when hydrogen sulfide and oxygen undergo flash photolysis.

-A branched isomer isoelectronic to SO_{3}, S=SO_{2}, is believed to form during the thermal decomposition of cyclic vicinal alkyl thiosulfites.
+A branched isomer valence isoelectronic to SO_{3}, S=SO_{2}, is believed to form during the thermal decomposition of cyclic vicinal alkyl thiosulfites.

 Properties

 The ionization energy of disulfur dioxide is 9.93±0.02 eV.

 Disulfur dioxide absorbs at 320–400 nm, as observed of the Venusian atmosphere, and is believed to have contributed to the greenhouse effect on that planet.

 Reactions and decomposition

 Although disulfur dioxide exists in equilibrium with sulfur monoxide, it also reacts with sulfur monoxide to form sulfur dioxide and disulfur monoxide.

 Decomposition of S_{2}O_{2} proceeds via the following disproportionation reaction: